GSA/piv-guides/pages/template.md

 To create a new branch to store your guide:

-1. In the top right-hand corner of the respository window, click on the down-arrow next to your profile icon/picture.
+1. In the top right-hand corner of the repository window, click on the down-arrow next to your profile icon/picture.
 Select **_Your profile_**.
 2. Click on the repository that you forked.
 3. Above the listing of folders and files in the repository, look for the gray **Branch** button.
 Click on the down-arrow and select the **_Staging_** branch.